Tag Archives: reminiscing

 How so?
 When my former husband blurted, “I’m just not happy.”

-After much heated words and screaming fits, I was relieved when he stormed out of the house.
-I felt ashamed knowing Daddy and my stepmother were visiting and within earshot in the guestroom had heard everything.
+After many heated words and screaming fits, I was relieved when he stormed out of the house.
+I felt ashamed knowing Daddy and my stepmother was visiting and within earshot in the guestroom had heard everything.
 By the time I went downstairs, Daddy was on his knees praying in Spanish by the bed.
 I stood by the doorway listening to his prayer, forgetting to move.
 Daddy, crying, glanced up and reached out his hand toward me.
 I went to him and collapsed, sobbing.

 That day was Father’s Day, 1991.

 The following day at the airport heartbroken and devastated, as we kissed and hugged to say our goodbyes, words stuck in my throat.
 He didn’t know what to say.
 He wasn’t sure what to do.
 But my daddy’s silence comforted me and it was enough.
 He wrapped strong, loving arms around me.
-I was a few inches taller, but felt smaller.
+I was a few inches taller but felt smaller.
 At that moment, I wished I could stay in his arms and be a little girl again.

 Today, with Father’s Day soon approaching, I remember how special my daddy has always made me feel.
 I still feel his love across the miles when we speak on the phone.
 At any given time when we’re together, I can still feel secure and safe in his arms as we embrace.
-His eyes still carry that familiar twinkle during his story telling.
+His eyes still carry that familiar twinkle during his storytelling.

-Before long, my hero and I are reminiscing, laughing and enjoying the magical moment of father and daughter.
+Before long, my hero and I are reminiscing, laughing, and enjoying the magical moment of father and daughter.

-Note: My daddy will turn 83-years old this summer.
-He is still young-at-heart, full of lively, warm stories and jokes to share at a moment’s notice, and still very much a caring, loving, praying man.
+Note: My daddy will turn 83 years old this summer.
+He is still young at heart, full of lively, warm stories and jokes to share at a moment’s notice, and still very much a caring, loving, praying man.

 Te quiero mucho, Papi.